belliveaurejean1996/LearningGit/README.md

 # LearningGit

 This is a simple cheat sheet on how to use git and github as a beginner.
-I'm also a beginner so if you somwone refers to this repo, please take the info at your own risk.
-I'm not an expert.
+I'm also a beginner so if you refer to this repository, please take the info at your own risk, I'm not an expert.

 ## Cloning